Senior Driver Car Insurance: Rates, Discounts & Best Companies for Older Drivers

 • Highly rated for customer service

-The Hartford (via AARP) — Best for Drivers 55+
+The Hartford (via AARP) — Best Overall for Seniors 55+

 USAA — Best for Senior Veterans & Military Families

-USAA offers the lowest average rates for eligible seniors — around $1,585/year for full coverage — and carries an A++ AM Best rating.
+USAA offers some of the lowest average rates for eligible seniors — around $1,470/year for full coverage — and carries one of the highest J.D.
+Power claims satisfaction scores in the industry (4.5/5).
 The catch: you must be a military member, veteran, or qualifying family member.
+For a full comparison, see our best auto insurance companies guide.

 GEICO — Best for Competitive Base Rates